UC San Diego School of Medicine: Admissions and rankings

 Admission to the UC San Diego School of Medicine M.D. program is among the most selective in the country.
 For the class entering Fall 2015, 253 of the 7,456 applicants were admitted.
 This 3.4% acceptance rate is the tenth-lowest of 170 schools surveyed by U.S. News & World Report nationally.
 Of admits who choose to matriculate, the average undergraduate GPA is 3.73 and the average MCAT composite score is 34.2 out of 45.
 The most popular residency and specialty programs are internal medicine, anesthesiology, dermatology, obstetrics & gynecology, orthopaedic surgery, otolaryngology, pediatrics, psychiatry, radiology (diagnostic) and surgery.

 The UC San Diego School of Medicine is ranked 18th in the 2017 edition of U.S. News & World Report for research and ranked 12th in primary care.
 The "Drug and Alcohol Abuse" research program is ranked 10th overall.
 The Academic Ranking of World Universities ranks UC San Diego 20th in the world for clinical medicine and pharmacy.

 Curriculum

-In addition to the M.D. program, the UC San Diego School of Medicine offers the following degree programs: